prichelle/integration.github.io/_posts/2021-01-25-APIC-OAuth-ThirdParty.md

 ```

-The API has
+The API has the following configuration:
-- The API security is requiring by default a Client Id
+- An API security that defines that a Client Id is required by default (can be overriden)
-- OAuth security definition
+- An API security definition that defines OAuth
-  - Defines two scopes (audit and execute)
+  - It defines two scopes (audit and execute)
-- two operations where the API Security has been overriden
+- Two operations where the API Security has been overriden
   - operation **echo**: protected by OAuth and the scope audit
   - operation **execute**: protected by OAuth and the scope execute